alexewerlof/gulp-embed-files/README.md

 So it can contain strings like '\t' or '  '
 If it is omitted, the resulting JSON will be minified (note: make a section that describes this trick under 'minification' title)

-###options.replaceSep {String} (default=platform dependent. '/' for Linux, Unix, Mac and '\\' for windows

-will be used to normalize all path separators.
-For example if your gulp file runs on windows, the keys would contain backslash and on unix it will contain slash.
+###options.replaceSep {String} (default='/')

+By default we use the unix convention with is used all around internet URLs.
-With replaceSep you can assing your separator.
-It usually is just '/' or '\\' but it can be any string.
+With replaceSep you can specify your own custom separator.
 For example if you use '__', a file that is in 'my-files/icons/arrow-down.svg' would be called 'my-files__icons__arrow-down.svg' in the resulting json.

 Note: also make a section about how to use gulp-size utility to